As you learn more about WordPress, you may occasionally come across the term blogroll.

 - Click on Update Link to save and update your link details,

-- Click on Visit Link to see your link and check that you have set up its URL correctly (your link will open in a new window),
+- Click on Visit Link to view your link and make sure that you have set up everything correctly (your link will open up in a new window),

-- Click Delete to delete the link from your table …
+- Click Delete to delete the link from your table of links …

-To delete individual links, hover over the link title that you want to remove and click on Delete …
+To delete individual links, hover your cursor over the link title that you want to remove and click on Delete …

-To delete a number of links at once, either click on the checkboxes next to individual links that you want removed, or select all links by clicking on the check box next to the ‘Name’ column header at the top of the list …
+To delete a number of links at once, either click on the checkboxes next to individual items that you would like deleted, or select all links by clicking on the checkbox next to the ‘Name’ column header …

 (Delete multiple links)

-Choose Delete from the ‘Bulk Actions’ menu, and click the Apply button to delete all selected links …
+Select Delete from the ‘Bulk Actions’ pulldown menu, and click Apply to remove all selected links …

 Plugin Usage

-Now that you know how to configure link categories and how to add, edit and delete links, it’s time to learn how to display your links on your site.
+Now that you know how to configure link categories and how to add, edit and delete links, it’s time to learn how to make links display on your site.

-Installing the Links Manager plugin adds a ‘Links’ widget to your ‘Widgets’ section.
+The Link Manager plugin adds a ‘Links’ widget to your ‘Widgets’ screen.

-To access and configure your Link widgets, click on Appearance > Widgets in your dashboard navigation menu …
+To access and configure your Link widgets, select Appearance > Widgets in your WP dashboard menu …

 You will see that a ‘Links’ widget has been added to the Available Widgets section …